yilingu0094/yilingu0094.github.io/_pages/publications.md

 **Our Contribution:** The main contributions of this research project can be summarized as follows.

-1. First <span style="color:DarkGoldenRod">adaptive multiple prototype</span> model that obtain appropriate and <span style="color:DarkGoldenRod">fewest</span> number of prototypes without prior knowledge.
+1. First <span style="color:DarkGoldenRod">adaptive multiple prototype</span> model that obtain the <span style="color:DarkGoldenRod">fewest</span> number of prototypes without prior knowledge.

-2. In contrast to fixed radius model, AMVQ identifies prototypes in a <span style="color:DarkGoldenRod">radius-descent</span> order, which automatically generates the <span style="color:DarkGoldenRod">importance</span> and <span style="color:DarkGoldenRod">wideness</span> of prototypes for better model <span style="color:DarkGoldenRod">interpretation</span>.
+2. In contrast to the <span style="color:DarkGoldenRod">fixed radius</span> model, AMVQ identifies prototypes in a <span style="color:DarkGoldenRod">radius-descent</span> order, which automatically generates the <span style="color:DarkGoldenRod">importances</span> and shows the<span style="color:DarkGoldenRod">decision region</span> of prototypes for better model <span style="color:DarkGoldenRod">interpretation</span>.

+3.